Luigi Ferdinando Marsili: Works

 A list of his works, over twenty in number, is given in Niceron's Mémoirs.
 His principal works are the following: Osservazioni intorno al Bosforo Tracio (Rome, 1681); Histoire physique de la mer, translated by Leclerc (Amsterdam, 1725); Danubius Pannonico-Mysicus, richly illustrated work in six volumes containing much valuable historic and scientific information on the river Danubius, (6 vols., The Hague, 1726); and L'État militaire de l'empire ottoman (Amsterdam, 1732).

 Art patron

 In 1711 Marsili commissioned Donato Creti to paint eight small pictures illustrating astronomical observations made of the moon and other planets (all Rome, Pinacoteca Vaticana).
-The pictures showed the instruments used for these observations, which Marsili had given to Bologna’s Istituto delle Scienze.
-These extraordinary little nocturnes, magically atmospheric, were a gift to the Pope, to encourage him to establish an astronomical observatory for the institute.
+The pictures showed the instruments used for these observations, which Marsili had given to Bologna's Istituto delle Scienze.
+These extraordinary little nocturnes, magically atmospheric, were a gift to the Pope, to encourage him to establish the Observatory of Bologna for the institute.
 The eight small canvases display the Sun, Moon, a comet, and the then-known five planets: Mercury, Venus, Mars, Jupiter, and Saturn.
 Particularly notable is the painting depicting the observation of Jupiter, which displays the Great Red Spot, discovered by Cassini in 1665.
 Creti's painting is the first known depiction the large spot.